What is a blight notice?

 What is blight?

-- Quite often, prospective buyers are deterred from buying a property if they believe it may be under threat of demolition
+Prospective buyers are deterred from buying a property if they believe it may be under threat of demolition.

 What is a blight notice?

-- By serving a notice in a prescribed form (available from your Council’s planning department or through a Chartered Surveyor working in Compulsory Purchase), you can require the local authority to buy your property on CPO terms
+By serving a blight notice in a prescribed form (available from your Council’s planning department or through a Chartered Surveyor working in Compulsory Purchase), you can require the local authority to buy your property on Compulsory Purchase Order terms.

-However, there are hoops that you need to jump through to qualify for this:
+However, there are hoops to jump through to qualify for a blight notice:

-- You need to prove that you have market tested trying to sell the property through a reputable estate agent and have been unable to unless at a substantially reduced price.
+- You need to prove that you have tested the market by trying to sell the property through a reputable estate agent and have been unable to sell except at a substantially reduced price.
 Typically, around 6 months marketing is reasonable.

-- If you are unable to secure genuine offers at close to an un-blighted offer, your claim may be successful
+- You may be successful, if you are unable to secure genuine offers at close to an unblighted offer.

-- If an authority can illustrate that they have no intentions to acquire a property in the future (e.g. if a regeneration scheme is put on hold or cancelled), they can successfully defend their position against a blight notice.
+- If an authority is able to demonstrate they have no intention of acquiring a property in the future (e.g. if a regeneration scheme is put on hold or cancelled), they can successfully defend their position against a blight notice.

-- Once you’ve sent a blight notice to the council, it has to let you know within two months whether or not it will buy your home, and if not, why not.
+Once you’ve sent a blight notice to the council, it has to let you know within two months whether or not it will buy your home, and if not, why not.
 The council has limited grounds on which it can object.

 Be careful what you wish for.
-There are good reasons why Blight Notices are extremely rarely used.
-Firstly, if there is likely to be a considerable disagreement on the value of the claim (for example, if similar properties have not recently sold), negotiating the price and related compensation can be arduous and time consuming, taking months or years.
+Blight Notices are rare and for good reason.
+Firstly, if there is likely to be considerable disagreement on the value of the claim (for example, if similar properties have not recently sold), negotiating the price and related compensation can be arduous and time consuming, taking months or years.
 If agreement cannot be reached, you may end up losing your home with the ability to only secure an advance payment for it (90% of the authorities estimate of the value of your claim).
 Any excess would need to be either negotiated or settled through a further long and expensive court process.

 With thanks to Dan Knowles, Sawyer Fielding